Skip to main content

 • Private keys

-A secret input is defined as a regular input, but with the additional encryption field which specifies the encryption algorithm to use:
+A secret input is defined as a regular input with the additional encryption field that specifies the encryption method.

 {